spacebelGIS/daobs/README.md

 A report is created from a set of variables and indicators.
 Variables are defined using query expressions to be computed by the search engine.
 Indicators are created from mathematical expressions based on variables.

+TODO: Add more doc on how to configure indicators.